linkspreed/log/README.md

 ## All changes that we will make from 21.06.2024 will appear here ....

+### 20.12.2024 (announcement Web4)
+- Ever wished to test-drive your own social network? 🚀 We’re perfecting our Social Networks as a Service with a Free Trial System! 🤝✨ Got ideas or feedback?
+Drop them below! 👇 #SNaaS #Web4 #Innovation

 ### 19.12.2024 (announcement Web4)
 - 🌐 Did you know #Web4 is reshaping communities?
 We're crafting tools to connect people like never before, putting YOU at the center! 💡💬 Share how you'd use Web4 tech to build your dream community.
 Let's co-create the future! 🚀✨ #Innovation #CommunityBuilding